benhurley/bigcigarguy/content/pages/index.md

       - type: FeaturedItem
         title: Our Start
         subtitle: ''
-        text: >
+        text: >+
-          BCG has always been just for fun.

           A few of us wanted a funny shirt to rock while lighting one up.
 Then we sold over a hundred of them.

+          Today, we continue to be a family-run organization designing simple, high-quality clothing at the lowest prices possible.

         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark